 As part of our quality academic program, we offer several internship opportunities for our students.
 Students majoring in CIS may intern with the Department of Information Technology (DOIT) on Barry’s campus, with the South Florida Digital Alliance, or with Jackson Health Systems.
 These opportunities are competitive and students work with faculty members to prepare for the interviews.
 Computer Science students also may participate in an internship while some have found their own professional experiences with local companies where they can apply their programming and software design skills.

 Additionally, students have worked with various community partners to provide computer support, website creation, mathematics tutoring and other community engagement activities through academic coursework as part of our mission integration activities.

 These activities make Barry University’s degree programs unique.
 It is this kind of personal attention and mentoring that provides for a transformative educational experience connected to the Barry University mission.

 Each of our faculty members is engaged in various research projects.
 Students may participate in guided research working directly with a faculty member.
 Students are encouraged to continue with the research project throughout their undergraduate education.
 Successful student projects are presented at local, regional and national scientific meetings.

-Students also pursue research opportunities during the summer.
-These may be for credit or for pay depending on which experiences the students choose.
 Students can also apply for summer Research Experiences for Undergraduates (REU) programs.
 These competitive, fully funded opportunities are available through a variety of universities and government labs around the world.